GitbookIO/rousseau/README.md

 ### Extend Rousseau

-Example: Extend rousseau with a Spellcheck.
+Example: Extend rousseau with a Spellchecker.

 ```js
 rousseau("Some text", {